FaolanH/pands-project/README.md

 ##### - Matplotlib.colors
 ##### For more details on these packages, you can view documentation in the references section below.
 #### Importing in the two versions of the iris dataset
-##### The pandas DataFrame is used for the vast majority of the work in this notebook, the only instance where the load.iris() package is used (from sklearn.dataset) is for the heatmap
+##### I used the pandas DataFrame for the vast majority of the work in this notebook, the only instance where I used the load.iris() package (from sklearn.dataset) is for the heatmap
 #### Creating a summary txt file
-##### Initially, all the analysis is set by calling on the data location and using numpy fuctions.
-This is done for the dataset as a whole for each feature and then for each feature by species.
+##### Initially, I set all the analysis by calling on the data location and using numpy fuctions (np.mean, np.median, np.min, np.max, np.std).
+I did this for the dataset as a whole for each feature and then for each feature by species.
+I then created a summary DataFrame with all this information to display it neatly in the txt. file (which is output separately in the repository as features_file.txt)
+#### Setting the features
+##### In this section I set the features and species into variable that are used throughout the notebook.
+#### Boxplots
+##### With the modules imported and the data set, in this section I began plotting the data onto boxplots.
+Here, it was a comparison of the three species and the overall dataset for each feature, with four boxplots saved into the boxplot_outputs folder.
+This is an important plot to visualise the minimum, maximum and median figure for each feature, which visualizes the data described in the features_file.txt
+#### Scatterplots
+##### For the scatterplots, I showed the comparison between the sepal width and sepal length, sepal width and petal width, petal width and petal length and sepal length and petal length.
+I think this mixture of analysis and point plotting is interesting in seeing where the different species lie, with clear overlap for some features and distance in others.
+The outputs of this are saved in the scatterplot folder
+####

 ## Iris Dataset
 The Fisher's Iris dataset contains 150 rows and 4 columns of data, looking at 150 samples taken from three species of iris: setosa, versicolor and virginica.
 These samples are measured by four features: sepal width, sepal length, petal width and petal length.
 There is some interesting context on the background for this dataset and possible uses (Source: L) Iris Dataset Info)